eylonK14/SystemProgramming2_Ex4/README.md

 ## Complex Class

-This class implements the complex numbers , that we'll use the demo.
+This class implements the complex numbers, that we'll use in the demo.

 ### Complex.hpp